bushblade/WillAdamsDotDev/src/content/articles/random-number-generation-in-js.md

 While `Math.ceil(Math.random())` might seem like a straightforward solution for random number generation, it introduces a slight bias and the possibility of zero, which might not be desirable.
 For a better distribution and reliability, `Math.floor(Math.random() * 100) + 1` is the way to go.

 Understanding these nuances is key to effective programming in JavaScript, especially when dealing with randomness and its implications.

----

-You can adjust the emojis or content as needed for your specific audience and website style.